stephen-o17/comp0034_week1test/README.md

 button under the chart to start the animation.

 ### Challenges
+There are no example solutions to these.
+These are challenges for you to try.

-1. Can you create an animated map instead of a bubble chart of the Gapminder data?
+#### Can you create an animated map instead of a bubble chart of the Gapminder data?

 Check out this [blog post on Medium](https://medium.com/plotly/introducing-plotly-express-808df010143d) and scroll down the page to find guidance for creating an animated map.

-2. Can you create an interesting bubble chart using a different dataset?
+#### Can you create an animated bubble chart using a different dataset?

 There are many sources of datasets, [Plotly provides a number here](https://plotly.github.io/datasets/).

 You could also head over to the [Gapminder website](https://www.gapminder.org/data/) and see what other data sets they make available.

-Remember that using pandas DataFrame you can read from URL or a local files.
+Remember that using pandas DataFrame you can read from a URL or a local file.

 If the file is accessible via a URL then you can provide that as the location, for example the following reads a csv file from the URL https://raw.githubusercontent.com/plotly/datasets/master/2014_apple_stock.csv: